HabitatFramework/UserGuide/functions/functions.rst

 	Split Features (MapInfo)

-* Click |physicalsplit| :guilabel:`Physical Split`.
-The record will be updated and details added to the History tab for the INCID.
-The Cosmetic layer will be cleared.
+* Return to the HLU Tool and click |getmapselection| :guilabel:`Get Map Selection`.
+The feature will be split into separate fragments with unique fragment IDs and details will be added to the History tab for the INCID.
+The Cosmetic layer will also be cleared.

 .. raw:: latex